ledeprogram/courses/algorithms/twitter.md

 	api.update_status('done and done')

 to tweet.
 Want to know what all tweepy can do?
-[Check out the docs](http://tweepy.readthedocs.org/en/v2.3.0/api.html#tweepy-api-twitter-api-wrapper) or
+[Check out the docs](http://tweepy.readthedocs.org/en/v2.3.0/api.html#tweepy-api-twitter-api-wrapper)!